tariq7299/CatFactTask/to-do.md

 - Change all compoenets with bootstrap comnpenets
 - Make the loading be on the table itself and not the whole page
 - Add an emoj or some resposive shit to Hello username
+- Add emoji to enter your cat fact label